web-native/docs/chtml/v060/specs/scoped-js/README.md

 let ScopedJSGlobals = CHTML_ENV.ScopedJS.globals;
 ```

 Now we can assign global references. jQuery is a good example.
+(But consider using the more resilient DOM and UI manipulation library - [PlayUI](/play-ui/).)

 ```js
 ScopedJSGlobals.$ = window.jQuery;